snac-cooperative/snac_eac_cpf_utils/readme.md

 two quick ways to do this:

 1. Put your agency codes in a text file, one per line, and let the Perl script worldcat_code.pl do all the work.
 This Perl script has been created to use only core Perl modules, so any Perl installation should work.
+The Quickstart is below.

 2. Manually create a worldcat_code.xml based on the supplied example.
+See the Hand create below.

-The third, not so quick way is below: [Building your own list of WorldCat agency codes](#building-your-own-list-of-worldcat-agency-codes)
+The third, less quick way: [Building your own list of WorldCat agency codes](#building-your-own-list-of-worldcat-agency-codes)

 Quickstart to run worldcat_code.pl
 ----------------------------------